 - Wash the zucchini and cut off the ends, but do not peel.
 Grate with a food processor or box grater.
-It takes about 2 medium or 4 small zucchini to yield 4-5 cups grated.
-Put the grated zucchini in a colander, sprinkle with salt, and mix so all the zucchini pieces are salted.
-Place the colander over a bowl so the zucchini can drain for 15-30 minutes.
-Gently squeeze the zucchini with your hands to remove most of the water.
+Put the grated zucchini in a colander, sprinkle with salt, and mix to coat evenly.
+Place the colander in the sink and let the zucchini drain for 15-30 minutes.
+Gently squeeze the zucchini with your hands to remove as much water as possible.

-- While the zucchini is draining, mix together the eggs, green onion, mint and black pepper.
+- While the zucchini is draining, combine the eggs, green onion, mint, feta, and black pepper in a large bowl.
 Add the drained zucchini.
-Mix in enough self-rising flour, approximately 1 1/2 cups, to make a soft dough.
+Mix in enough self-rising flour to make a soft dough, about 1 1/2 cups.

-- Deep fryer cooking instructions: If using a deep fryer, preheat the oil, preferably olive oil, to 375 degrees.
-Cover a large plate with 3-4 layers of paper towel.
+- Deep fryer cooking instructions: If using a deep fryer, preheat the oil, preferably olive oil, to 375°F. Line a large plate with 3-4 layers of paper towel.

-- Drop the dough, a tablespoon at a time, into the hot oil, trying to keep the dough in a ball shape.
+- Drop the dough, one tablespoon at a time, into the hot oil, trying to keep the dough in a ball shape.
 Fry 4 or 5 zucchini balls at a time for 2-3 minutes, until they are medium golden brown.
-Turn the zucchini balls during cooking as necessary with tongs.
+Turn the zucchini balls with tongs as necessary evenly.

 - Remove the zucchini balls from the hot oil with tongs, a slotted spoon or a spider strainer.
-Place them on the paper towel covered plate to drain away excess oil.
+Place them on the paper towel-lined plate to drain away excess oil.

-- Stovetop cooking instructions: If cooking the zucchini balls on the stovetop, put about 1/3 inch of olive oil in the bottom of a 12-inch skillet, and heat over medium high heat to 375 degrees.
+- Stovetop cooking instructions: If cooking the zucchini balls on the stovetop, put about 1/3 inch of olive oil in the bottom of a 12-inch skillet, and heat over medium-high heat to 375°F.

-- Put the batter in the hot oil a tablespoon at a time, as with the deep fryer directions above.
+- When the oil is hot, drop tablespoons of batter into the oil.
 Zucchini balls will have more of a patty or fritter shape if cooked in a skillet.
 Cook 4-5 zucchini balls at a time, about 2 minutes on each side, until medium golden brown.
-Turn the zucchini balls over with tongs halfway through cooking time.
-Remove to the paper towel covered plate to cool.
+Flip the zucchini balls with tongs halfway through the cooking time.
+Transfer to the paper towel-lined plate to cool.